luckyghanghas/Task-1-Data-Immersion-Wrangling/README.md

 6. Manages invalid quantities, discounts, and price outliers.
 7. Fill in missing numbers and data in logical ways.
 8. Generates analysis-ready fields such as revenue and month.
-9. **Interactive save location selection** - Choose where to save cleaned data:
+9. **Interactive save location selection** - Choose where to save cleaned and generate data:
    - 📁 Project Folder (default)
    - 🖥️ Desktop
    - ⬇️ Downloads